Zador-Pataki/Zador-Pataki/README.md

 ### Further exploration
 - #### Check out my pinned repositories below
-- #### Other unpinned projects include code from course tasks and repositories that are not yet complete
+- #### Univercity-Archive is an archive of projects during my Master's Degree and University related files such as transcript of records